Nenoeglah/Ireporter/README.md

 ## Project descrption

 Ireporter platform is designed to empower users in reporting and addressing incidents related to corruption and requesting government interventions in infrastructure issues.
-This user guide explains the key features and functionalities to help you get started.

 1. Getting Started